ALBANY

 In

-the interview, Ross noted Tinning has certificates of achievement from
+the interview, Ross noted Tinning has certificates of

-nonviolence and anger management programs and that she now works for a
+nonviolence and anger management programs and that she

 chaplain.
-Ross and parole commissioner Jared
+Ross and parole commissioner, Jared

-Brown also cited
+Brown, also cited

-letters of support for Tinning from people she has worked with in
+letters of support for Tinning from people she has

-prison, as well as from Georgetown Law School, with some describing her
+prison, as well as from Georgetown Law School, with

-as the "most loving, most generous, caring person that they have
+as the "most loving, most generous, caring person that

 ever met."